gotreasa/ticTacToe/NOTES.md

 # Notes

 ## Pomodoro 1: Define the problem for readability and implement first scenario - empty grid
-🚧 Put together the details of the problem
+✅ Put together the details of the problem
 🚧 Write the test for an empty grid
-🚧 Implement the initialisation of the grid
+TODO: Implement the initialisation of the grid

 ### Problem details
 * The game is played on a grid that's 3 squares by 3 squares.